Little Red Dots: As active galactic nuclei

-LRDs were first selected by photometric methods because they are blue in ultraviolet and red in the optical spectrum.
-80% were found to have very broad Balmer emission lines, suggesting that they are active galactic nuclei (AGN) and host supermassive black holes at their center.
+Little red dots were first reported as abundant, faint active galactic nuclei (AGN) found by seeking broad Balmer line emitters.
+Subsequent surveys confirmed their abundance and their relative faint UV spectrum.
 Active galactic nuclei are defined as small regions in the centers of galaxies that emit copious amounts of energy in the form of bright jets and winds.
-Scientists study the properties of AGNs to better understand supermassive black hole formation and how they contribute to the structure and dynamics of LRDs.
 One property of LRDs explained by the AGN theory is the red color of the galaxies themselves.
-Astrophysicists have determined that the distinct color can be accredited to the massive amounts of gas, dust, and electromagnetic energy that surrounds the AGN and supermassive black hole.
+Astrophysicists have determined that the distinct color can be attributed to the massive amounts of gas, dust, and electromagnetic energy that surrounds the AGN and supermassive black hole.
 This region is also known as the accretion disk.

 The gas in LRDs spins extremely fast.
-Scientists argue that the gas is accelerated to these extreme speeds by spinning, supermassive black holes.
-A team working under the Webb Telescope targeted LRDs in the 'Red Unknowns: Bright Infrared Extragalactic Survey', observing rapid gas orbits of roughly 2,000,000 mph—a strong indicator of black hole accretion.
+Scientists argue that the gas is accelerated to these extreme speeds by spinning supermassive black holes.
+A team using the Webb telescope targeted LRDs in the 'Red Unknowns: Bright Infrared Extragalactic Survey', observing rapid gas orbits of roughly 900 km/s—a strong indicator of black hole accretion.

 On the other hand, LRDs also exhibit properties that are difficult to explain within the AGN scenario.
-For example, they have a flat infrared spectrum and lack x-ray detection.
-LRDs also show very weak time variability, which are often seen in AGN observation.
+For example, they have a flat infrared spectrum, and little X-ray emission has been detected.
+LRDs also show very weak time variability, while high variability is often seen in AGN observation.